Stirring up trouble: Multi-scale mixing measures for steady scalar sources: Statistically Stationary Homogeneous Isotropic Flows

 where we identify the enstrophy $\Omega^{2} \ldef \langle |\nabla {\bm u}|^{2} \rangle = \sum k^{2}\hat{C}(k)$.
 In the context of statistical turbulence theory the ratio $\lambda = U/\Omega$ is (proportional to) the Taylor microscale.

 An example of such a statistically stationary homogeneous isotropic flow is the solution ${\bm u}({\bm x},t)$ of the incompressible Navier-Stokes equations

 where $\nu$ is the kinematic viscosity and ${\bm f}({\bm x},t)$ is a spatially periodic body force applied to maintain a statistical steady state.
-Of course the forcing would have to be capable of producing the homogeneous and isotropic statistics described above, not an altogether trivial task.
+Of course the forcing would have to be capable of producing the homogeneous and isotropic statistics described above, not an altogether trivial task although it is generally expected that suitably homogeneous and isotropic random forces will achieve it.
 This approach would be taken to study mixing properties of high-Reynolds number turbulent flows.

 Other flows may be easier and more convenient to implement in simulations or to utilize in the analysis of specific models.
 Some features of the stirring---for instance a stationary energy spectrum consistent with developed turbulence---can be realized by specifying the modal amplitudes $\hat{{\bm u}}_{\bm{k}}(t)$ as mean-zero stochastic processes with $\bm{k} \cdot \hat{{\bm u}}_{\bm{k}}(t) = 0$ and appropriately uncorrelated for distinct wavenumbers, to produce any desired energy spectrum $\hat{C}(k) = \overline{|\hat{{\bm u}}_{\bm{k}}|^{2}}$.
 This is possible when $\overline{|\hat{{\bm u}}_{\bm{k}}|^{2}}$ depends only on the magnitude $k$ of the wavenumber $\bm{k}$.